 EPA intends to initiate the following actions to manage the risk that may be presented by HBCD:

 - Consider initiating rulemaking under TSCA section 5(b)(4) to add HBCD to the Concern List of chemicals which present or may present an unreasonable risk of injury to health or the environment.
-EPA intends to publish this notice of proposed rulemaking by the end of 2011.

 - Initiate rulemaking under TSCA section 5(a)(2) to designate manufacture or processing of HBCD for use as a flame retardant in consumer textiles as a significant new use.
 This would require manufacturers and processors to notify EPA before manufacturing or processing HBCD for this use.
 This Significant New Use Rule (SNUR) also would be proposed to apply to imports of consumer textiles articles containing HBCD.
 EPA has evidence to suggest that the use of HBCD in textiles may be limited to specialty commercial applications, and that general consumer textile use may be so limited it would be appropriate for SNUR regulation.
 If information shows this assumption to be incorrect, EPA will consider initiating rulemaking under TSCA section 6(a) to address general consumer textile use.